ZeroDeth/derekkedziora.github.io/_posts/2016-11-28-news-is-bad-for-you.md

 Questions for further discussion:

-2. Do you agree with Dobelli and Holiday that news overconsumption has caused problems in society?
+2. Do you agree with Dobelli that overconsumption of the news has caused problems in society?
 3. How can you balance being informed while avoiding the pitfalls of consuming too much news?
 4. How can you keep yourself from paying more attention to what's new rather than what's relevant?